zdellaert/ZD_Putnam_Lab_Notebook/_posts/2024-02-15-Continued-POC-Testing-Charm-LCM-RNA-Kit.md

 - 2 minute in ice-cold 70% Ethanol
   - 45 s in ice-cold 50% Ethanol
   - 30 s in ice-cold 30% Ethanol
-  - if there is excess OCT, dip slide in ice-cold RNAse free water 5-6 times over 1-2 mins
-    - Stain and wash all slides and perform dissections in petri dish cleaned to be RNAse free
-- Replaced ethanol with RNAse/DNAse-free water to rinse
 - Remove slide to dark background over PCR rack (over dry ice, though be careful to not freeze the water once the volume on the slide is low, if that's freezing move to regular ice) and use sterile razor blade, cleaned with RNAse cleaner, to scrape off tissue sections into a tube filled with prepared **100 uL RD2 digestion buffer**.
   - this is double the normal RD2 amount, because I added a lot of tissue
   - honestly just used my tiny forceps this time to scoop up tissue, they were cleaned with ethanol and RNAse cleaner